-Therefore, because estimated cost savings could provide additional diapers (1 to 6 day supply), and families experiencing diaper need report that a supplemental supply of diapers is beneficial (and cannot be met through other federal and state assistance programs), this HIR makes the informed assumption that increasing affordability for diapers and diaper services would increase access to and use of diapers for infants and children, particularly among families with lowincomes.
+Therefore, because estimated cost savings could provide additional diapers and incontinence products, families experiencing diaper need report that a supplemental supply of diapers is beneficial (and cannot be met through other federal and state assistance programs), and key informants shared that any savings would be useful for those who use incontinence products, this HIR makes the informed assumption that increasing affordability of diapers and incontinence products would increase access to and use of diapers for infants and children and incontinence products for those who require them, particularly among families with low-incomes.

-Will increasing access to and use of diapers for infants and children result in improved health outcomes for infants, children, and parents and caregivers?

-There is strong evidence that increasing access to and use of diapers for infants and children would result in improved health outcomes for infants, children, and parents and caregivers.
+Will increasing access to and use of diapers for infants and children and incontinence products for adults who require them result in improved health outcomes for infants, children, and adults who require incontinence products and their parents and caregivers?
+There is strong evidence that increasing access to and use of diapers for infants and children and incontinence products for adults would result in improved health outcomes for infants, children, and adults who require incontinence products as well as parents and caregivers.
 Specifically, evidence indicates diaper need affects children's physical and socioemotional development, household finances, and parents' and caregivers' mental health.
+6,14 Evidence also indicates that incontinence products "have a significant positive impact on the quality of life of individuals with incontinence by offering security, comfort, discretion and [odor] control."
+15